Monday, December 15, 2025

 And I added one more interesting line.

 Greg was surprised how good the boulders were.
-He his ditched fishing to spend an afternoon developing this nice block with his daughter.
+He ditched his fishing to spend an afternoon developing this nice block with his daughter.
 They did four good lines up this block V2-V4.

 Jesse climbing "Dirty Sally" V2